 Trekking to the Everest Base Camp is not for everyone as it requires a lot of preparation and dedication.
 We offer the Everest Base Camp Helicopter Tour to such individuals.
 This tour is a way to explore the Everest Base Camp and awe at the Himalayan marvels of the Everest region.
 The tour begins from Kathmandu and takes off on a helicopter to reach Lukla.
 After making a brief stop at Lukla, we again make way towards Everest Base Camp hovering beside the snowy mountains that the esteemed region boasts of.
 Flying over the Khumbu Glacier, we arrive at the Everest Base Camp.
 Here, you can explore the glorious base camp of the tallest mountain on Earth.
 The views of the Khumbu Glacier, Icefall, and Himalayas like Nuptse (7861m) and Pumo Ri (7165m) adorn the skyline.
 We even arrange a breakfast session at one of the best viewpoints in the entire Everest region at the Everest View Hotel.
 Here, enjoy your breakfast while relishing the views of the Mt.
 Everest (8848m).

-Everest base camp helicopter tour with landing is most exciting and thrilling lifetime flight experience.
+Everest base camp helicopter tour with landing is the most exciting and thrilling lifetime flight.

 ‘EVEREST BASE CAMP TREKKING COST, an adventure in the heart of world’s highest Mt.
 Everest.